Intent to Enroll & Deposit

 Please inform us of your decision to enroll prior to submitting your immunization documents.

 - Download and print the Immunization Record Form and have your health care provider complete the information, sign and stamp the form, then submit it to the Medical Record Unit.
 Alternately, you may request a copy of your immunization records from your undergraduate institution.
-You must complete and sign Part I of the Baruch Immunization Record Form regardless of how you choose to submit your records.

 - Another option for students who are unable to provide sufficient documentation is to obtain an immunization titre, which is a simple blood test that confirms your immunity.
 This can be done through your own doctor, or you may use the Baruch College Student Health Care Center.
 You will need your letter of admission when you visit for your test.
 The center charges a fee of $60, payable by cash, check, credit or debit.
 Send the titre results including laboratory report to the medical records unit at Baruch College.
 If titre results indicate you do not have sufficient levels of the vaccine(s), you may obtain an MMR shot FREE OF CHARGE at the Student Health Care Center.